 All members shall be eligible to vote in the election of the Executive Committee.

-A majority vote of the members present at any official Section meeting shall be required for the adoption of all business.
+A majority vote of the voting members shall be required for the adoption of all business and election of Executive Committee members.

 No person shall represent the views of the Section unless he or she has first sought out and received the majority approval of the Executive Committee.